longevityframework/longevity/manual/ptype/indexes.md

 ---

-An index in longevity is a requirement that certain forms of queries on our aggregates should perform with low latency.
+An index in longevity is a requirement that certain forms of queries on our persistent objects should perform with low latency.
 For instance, if there is an expectation that queries on `lastName` / `firstName` should perform quickly, then we need to define an index, like so:

 ```scala
 import longevity.subdomain.Subdomain